swisskyrepo/PayloadsAllTheThings/JSON Web Token/README.md

 [3] iat = 1516239022
 [0] Continue to next step

-Please select a field number:
-(or 0 to Continue)
+Please select a field number (or 0 to Continue):
 > 0
 ```